 Distinguishing Characteristics: As compared to the Type A dial, two font changes should be noted:

 - The ‘Oyster Perpetual’ is evenly spaced on the Type C. As I noted on the Type A page, the ‘a’ in perpetual is the clearest place to note the difference.

 - The Type C dial does not appear to come with additional markings, e.g. underlines or double swiss.
 Be very careful of aftermarket printing in those that do.
 I can’t say they don’t exist but buy the seller and vet those piece carefully.

 As with all these gilt dials a variety of font widths can be seen as the printing pads became worn and had to be replaced – this phenomenon seems to be more notable on the Type C dial than other gilt dials.
 Some are very fat font and lose the serifs while others are skinny and retain the sharp edges (compare the first two examples below).

-*Credit to Haywood Milton for bringing these swiss variants to my attention.
+**Credit to Haywood Milton for bringing these Swiss width variants to my attention.